Jakarta Right Now

 Fake Blue Bird taxi

-How to avoid: Only use the official Blue Bird or Express taxi counters inside the airport arrival hall, or book a ride through Grab or Gojek.
+How to avoid: Use the official Blue Bird queue inside the terminal or book through Grab or Gojek.
+Ignore anyone approaching you directly in the arrivals area.

 -